rdcj-research/rdcj-research.github.io/index.md

   - Explores **symbolic modelling** in mathematics, language, music, myth, and computation.
   - Highlights structural parallels between **cultural artefacts and computational logic**.
   - Maps the evolution of **symbolic tools from ritual to machine**, across historical and epistemic contexts.
-  - Intended as a **foundational resource** for symbolic science, harmonic modelling, and meaning-based computation.
+  - Intended as a **foundational resource** for symbolic science, structural modelling, and meaning-driven computation.

 ---